 Preventable premature mortality

-New technologies and advances in health sciences make it possible to avoid a considerable proportion of premature deaths by adopting appropriate preventive and predictive measures, with timely medical care.
-This type of mortality is known as potentially avoidable premature mortality (PPPM).
+Advances in health sciences and technology make it possible to avoid a significant proportion of early deaths by adopting appropriate preventive and predictive health measures, backed by timely medical care.
+This phenomenon is known as preventable premature mortality and reflects deaths that could have been avoided through early intervention and quality care.

 Información y conceptos